CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 4. Change the package name to something reasonable (e.g ds.edu.cmu.<yourAndrewID>)
 5. (Optional) Change the Save location by clicking the small file folder icon to bring up the FileChooser.
 You may need to enter a new directory name.
 6. Change the language to "Java" - it might default to "Kotlin" or nothing.
-7. Select Minimum SDK API 34 (Android 13 Tiramisu) - higher is fine, too - Gradle, and click Finish.
+7. Select Minimum SDK API 34 - higher is fine, too - Gradle, and click Finish.
 (Choosing a higher level will result in fewer phones to choose from, but we'll be using an emulator.)
 Click Finish.
 8. The "Completing Requested Actions" window will show next; wait for it to load everything, then click Finish.
 The default project will show up; the Gradle build may take a moment.

 You will see an Android project in the IDE; it will take a few moments to build.
 It should be a fully-working "Hello Android" app.